MetaMask/metamask-docs/docs/guide/common-terms.md

 ## Words are Hard

-Every field has its lingo, and every specialization has its acronyms.
+Every field has its terminology, and every specialization has its acronyms.
 You can't escape it.

 The decentralized web is certainly no exception, and if you're new to Web3, take a gander at MetaMask's [introduction to blockchain article](https://metamask.zendesk.com/hc/en-us/articles/360015489611) in our knowledgebase.